usman133/TicketsShortcut-ASP-MVC-Website/README.md

 # TicketsShortcut-ASP-MVC-Website
-First ever ASP.Net MVC website created as part of an assignment
+First ever ASP.Net MVC website created by me as part of an assignment